May 5, 2023

 H --> I[Sustainable Results]

-When team members feel supported, they are more engaged, focused, and productive.
+It’s a common misconception that putting people first means sacrificing results.
+In my experience, the opposite is true.
+When team members feel supported, they’re more engaged, focused, and productive.
 They take pride in their work and strive for excellence because they know their efforts are valued.
 This translates to better outcomes, happier customers, and a more meaningful impact on the organization.

 Key Takeaways